ByAUJay

 E. zk/TLSNotary for web2 proofs

-- Replace manual KYC screenshot checks with TLSNotary attestations from the issuer’s domain; store verifier contract/code reference and require selective disclosure to minimize PII on-chain. (tlsnotary.org)
+- Swap out those tedious manual KYC screenshot checks for TLSNotary attestations straight from the issuer's domain.
+Make sure to keep a reference to the verifier contract/code and ask for selective disclosure to keep that PII on-chain to a minimum. (tlsnotary.org)

 F. Verifiable analytics to contracts (Proof of SQL)

-- Run “Proof of SQL” queries that prove joins/aggregations over on‑/off‑chain tables; verify on‑chain with the vendor’s verifier and treat proof verification gas as part of transaction cost. (github.com)
+- Execute “Proof of SQL” queries to demonstrate joins and aggregations between on-chain and off-chain tables.
+Make sure to verify the on-chain data using the vendor’s verifier, and don’t forget to factor in the proof verification gas as part of the overall transaction cost. (github.com)

 Emerging best practices (Q4 2025)